IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   labels:
     eventstreams.ibm.com/cluster: eei-cluster
 spec:
+  tasksMax: 1

-  # This uses the Postgres Debezium plugin from the KafkaConnectS2I
+  # This uses the Postgres Debezium plugin from the KafkaConnect
   class: io.debezium.connector.postgresql.PostgresConnector
-  tasksMax: 1

   config:
     # These are connection details to the Postgres database setup by the prereqs.
     database.hostname: "postgresql"
     database.port: "5432"

     # The following credentials refer to the mounted secret and use the FileConfigProvider
-    # from the KafkaConnectS2I to extract properties from the properties file.
+    # from the KafkaConnect to extract properties from the properties file.
-    database.dbname : "${file:/opt/kafka/external-configuration/postgres-connector-config/connector.properties:dbName}"
+    database.dbname: "${file:/opt/kafka/external-configuration/postgres-connector-config/connector.properties:dbName}"
     database.user: "${file:/opt/kafka/external-configuration/postgres-connector-config/connector.properties:dbUsername}"
     database.password: "${file:/opt/kafka/external-configuration/postgres-connector-config/connector.properties:dbPassword}"

     # This is the prefix used for the topic created by this connector.
     database.server.name: "sor"

     # The Postgres Debezium connector has various ways of monitoring the Postgres database.
     #  We're using Postgres 10 which includes the `pgoutput` plugin by default.
     plugin.name: pgoutput

     # The following settings disable autocreation of a Postgres PUBLICATION and instead use
     # the one we created as part of the prereqs.
 This allows the Debezium Connector to
     # connect to Postgres with reduced privileges.
 For this connector to create a PUBLICATION